This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 When to add fertilizer to aid in plant growth

-Once they develop their second set of true leaves, they can begin feeding their seedlings.
+They can begin feeding their seedlings once they develop their second set of true leaves.
 The application of a half-strength liquid fertilizer weekly can work for most plants.

 Be sure to apply it delicately so that the seedlings are not displaced from the soil.